inspec/inspec-aws/docs/resources/aws_lambda_code_signing_config.md

 # aws_lambda_code_signing_config

-Use the `aws_lambda_code_signing_config` InSpec audit resource to test properties of the singular resource of AWS Lambda CodeSigningConfig.
+Use the `aws_lambda_code_signing_config` InSpec audit resource to test properties of a single AWS Lambda code signing configuration.

-The AWS::Lambda::CodeSigningConfig specifies the details about a Code signing configuration.
+The `AWS::Lambda::CodeSigningConfig` resource specifies the details about a code signing configuration.

 ## Syntax